 Explaining Our Crowns

-This awards ceremony is sometimes called the Bema Seat judgment, after the Greek word for judgment, because of the similarity.
-In the ancient Olympics, judges awarded ivy crowns (called stephanos) to the winners of the various events at the “Bema Seat”, or judges stand, just like they award medals in our time.
+This awards ceremony is sometimes called the Bema Seat, after the Greek word for judgment.
+But it’s not the kind of judgment that normally comes to mind.
+In the ancient Olympics, judges awarded ivy crowns (called stephanos) to the winners of the various events at the “Bema Seat”, or judgment seat, just like they award medals to event winners in our time.

 The New Testament lists five categories in which crowns will be awarded to qualified believers.

-According to Rev. 4:10-11 we lay our crowns before the throne.
+According to Rev. 4:10-11 we will lay our crowns before the throne.
 Since the Rapture takes place in Rev. 4 and the Bema Seat judgment follows immediately, we apparently do this right after receiving them.
-1 Cor 3:10-15 implies that not everyone will receive crowns since it’s not just what we do but our motives for doing it that are judged.
-The only acceptable motive is pure gratitude for what we’ve been given.
-Any thought of self promotion will disqualify us.
+1 Cor 3:10-15 implies that not everyone will receive crowns since it’s not just what we do but our motives for doing it that will be judged.
+The only acceptable motive is pure gratitude for what we’ve been given, and according to John 15:5 our effort will have to be prompted by the Lord and done in His strength.
+I imagine this is what will cause us to lay our newly received crowns at the Lord’s feet.